solyarisoftware/SMS-Echo-Server/README.md

 - `<free_message_text>` is the free text payload, that is the message text the user want to send to the application (please note that max length of number of chars of text payload is: 160 - keyword length - lenght separator).

+Example:

-Let say your KEYWORD is "TEST69" and shared number is "39 339 99 41 52 52", so to send a message "Hello World!" to the application, the end user have to send from his mobile phone a *Standard SMS* to number "339 99 41 52 52" (please be careful to remove initial international prefix, e.g. for Italy: "39") with text:
+Let say your keyword> is: "TEST69" and shared number is: "39 339 99 41 52 52", so to send a message "Hello World!" to the Application, the end user have to send from his mobile phone a *Standard SMS* to number "339 99 41 52 52" (please be careful to remove initial international prefix, e.g. for Italy: "39") with text:

 ```
 TEST69 Hello World!